 Please leave at least 4dBfs of clear headroom in your pre=master to avoid inter-sample peak distortion when the digital audio file is taken into the analogue domain.
 It is always preferable to turn down channels rather than simply turning down the master fader in this situation.

-When it comes to loudness (and the associated war), at NTM we always aim to find that elusive balance between loudness and quality.
+When it comes to loudness (and the associated war), we always aim to find that elusive balance between loudness and quality.
 If you have a particular reference of loudness in mind, please let us know.
 It is also important to remember that loud records are often the result of highly skilful writing, arranging, mixing and (finally) mastering.
 The process of mastering alone is not sufficient to make a poor quality mixdown sound huge.

 beginnings and endings

 Please ensure there are a few seconds of silence at the start and end of your track.
 You can fade out the end if you wish, or you can leave that to us, but please let us know either way and give instructions regarding the length of fades.

 We can help with transferring your project to a DDP image, together with ISRC information (if available), CD text, as well as album and song information.
 We can also set the spacing between songs, and make any volume adjustments for consistency across the whole project.
 Please get in touch to discuss if this is something you will need on your project.

 For stem mastering to work, your stems when played back have to create your mix exactly as you want it to be.
 Any side-chaining between tracks should still be present, and any effects or other processing should be rendered to the stem.
 Remember, stem mastering is not mixing.
 It is most effective when you are largely happy with the mix, but if there are specific features of the mix that you would like enhancing, or width/depth/separation issues you would like addressed.
 Don't hesitate to get in touch if you have any questions about preparing your stems.